By Jeremy Brown (Treadstone Defensive Tactics)

-In Krav Maga and in firearms training we are training for worst-case scenarios.
+In Krav Maga and in firearms training we are training for worst case scenarios.
 We know that in a violent attack, with all the stress and chaos we never perform at 100% of our capability.
-In theory, best-case we will perform at 80% of our ability (more realistically, we even won’t reach that high).
-We need to train until our 80% is better then the bad guy's 100%.
+In theory, best case we will perform at 80% of our ability (more realistically we won’t reach that high).
+This tells us that we need to train until our 80% is better then the bad guys 100%.
 We can’t do this unless we are willing to train until failure.

 Tips on training to failure:

-First learn the skill, then push your boundaries until you get it wrong.
-Next, dial it back a little and train at that level until it becomes easy.
+- First learn the skill, then push your boundaries until you get it wrong, then dial it back a little and train at that level until it becomes easy.
 Then repeat the process.

-Remember that failure does not define who you are!
+- Remember failure does not define who you are!

 Take your training to the next level!